Other Licensure TypesPage address: http://ed.mnsu.edu/licensure/district_licensure.html

 What you need to do now if you are NOT up to date on your course work.

-If you find that you have not taken all the courses listed in your area's Course List you will then need to find the specific contact in your licensure area please go to our Licensure Areas webpage for a list.
-You will need to E-MAIL the contact with a full explanation of your circumstances.
+If you find that you have not taken all the courses listed in your area's Course List you will then need to E-MAIL Carrie Chapman in KSP with a full explanation of your circumstances.
 Make sure to attach a copy of your transcripts for evaluation of your coursework.
-The contact will then evaluate your coursework and let you know which additional courses you will need to take.
+They will then evaluate your KSP coursework.
+They will then contact your specific area of licensure and have them evaluate your course work.
+They will let you know which additional courses you will need to take.
 This is not a quick process you will need to allow 4 weeks or longer for this evaluation to be completed.

 If you find that you are up to date on your course work.